robiso/contact-form/README.md

 3. Find plugin in the list and click "install".
 4. Plugin will be automatically activated.

-## 2. In the installed plugin directory, open "config"
+## 2. In the installed plugin directory, open "config" (via FTP or SSH)
  - ** Change your.email@example.com to your actual email**
  - ** Change "home" to page where you want the contact form displayed.